Skip to main content

 Maybe you want to match, but not be so cutesy on the clothing.
 Find a Christmas-themed tee (Target usually has good ones) or sweatshirt with a saying, show, or movie your family loves, and everyone could wear the same one or a version that is related to the theme.
 It’s more casual and it’s something everyone will be able to wear over and over again.

 Whether it’s sweaters or PJs, your family’s smiles are what matter most.
 Remember to have fun with it because even if the photo is more dressed up, you still want genuine cheer coming through.
-You want to be able to look back at the photo with a positive memory from a nice photoshoot, so be ready to make it as quick as possible for everyone before the toddler is over sitting still.
+You want to be able to look back at the photo with a positive memory from a nice photoshoot, so be ready to make it as quick as possible for everyone before the toddler is done with sitting still.

 Use props or take it outside, but whatever you do, keep it light.
 Let the kids play around and make sure to have some jokes ready to tell to keep the little ones engaged.
 No matter which matching Christmas outfit choice you pick, the holiday photo is going to look beautiful and you’ll have a memory to cherish for holidays to come.